moawasul/ObraAfriTelco-dwh-Project/README.md

 📊 Project Overview:

-This project designs and implements a star-schema data warehouse for a fictional Sudanese telecom company, ObraAfriTelc.
+This project designs and implements a star-schema data warehouse for a fictional telecom company, ObraAfriTelc.
 The solution ingests data from simulated operational systems (CRM, Billing, Network), transforms it through a staging layer, and loads it into an optimized dimensional model ready for analytics.
 The entire pipeline is built with custom T-SQL scripts on Microsoft SQL Server.

 🎯 Business Objectives